 The Kegelbell system takes the guesswork out of pelvic floor muscle training.
 The easy-clean silicone insert sits just inside the vagina, allowing you to target exactly the right muscles.
 Women with little pelvic muscle tone can start with just the lubricated insert, squeezing just enough to keep it in place.
 As tone improves, external weights can be added for multiple strengthening options.
 With just five minutes a day, three times a week, most women see a change in muscle tone and a reduction in those annoying leaks in as little as two to three weeks.

 Say Goodbye to Leaks with a Modern Solution

 So, is urinary incontinence a normal part of aging that we have no choice but to live with?
 Not at all!
 Urinary incontinence does NOT have to be a normal consequence of aging, and you do NOT need to accept your incontinence the way your grandmother did.
-This is the twenty-first century, after all, and there are many treatment options available to you.
+Give bladder control exercises a try for a stronger pelvic floor.

 Making pelvic floor exercises part of your normal exercise regimen can have multiple benefits, and Kegelbell makes it easy to target the correct muscles.
 Our silicone insert allows you to feel exactly which muscles to tighten, and our series of external weights provides an extra challenge to strengthen your muscles.